gabceb/jquery-browser-plugin/README.md

 <script src="/path/to/jquery.browser.js"></script>
 ```

-Alternatively, you can use the plugin without jQuery by substituting `$.browser` for the global `jQBrowser` object.
+Alternatively, you can use the plugin without jQuery by using the global object `jQBrowser` instead of `$.browser`.

 ## Usage